hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/trusted_ledger.md

 ## Implementation

 - nanopb to parse fabric protos (alternatively we could try to use real proto for c)
-- data state : levldb
+- data state : leveldb
     - pros:
         + snapshots;
         + batchWrites